Instrumentation: Measurement parameters

-History and development
+History

 The history of instrumentation can be divided into several phases.

 Pre-industrial

 Elements of industrial instrumentation have long histories.
 Scales for comparing weights and simple pointers to indicate position are ancient technologies.
 Some of the earliest measurements were of time.
 One of the oldest water clocks was found in the tomb of the ancient Egyptian pharaoh Amenhotep I, buried around 1500 BCE.
 Improvements were incorporated in the clocks.
 By 270 BCE they had the rudiments of an automatic control system device.

 In 1663 Christopher Wren presented the Royal Society with a design for a "weather clock".
 A drawing shows meteorological sensors moving pens over paper driven by clockwork.
 Such devices did not become standard in meteorology for two centuries.
 The concept has remained virtually unchanged as evidenced by pneumatic chart recorders, where a pressurized bellows displaces a pen.
-Integrating sensors, displays, recorders and controls was uncommon until the industrial revolution, limited by both need and practicality.
+Integrating sensors, displays, recorders, and controls was uncommon until the industrial revolution, limited by both need and practicality.

 Early industrial

 Early systems used direct process connections to local control panels for control and indication, which from the early 1930s saw the introduction of pneumatic transmitters and automatic 3-term (PID) controllers.

 The ranges of pneumatic transmitters were defined by the need to control valves and actuators in the field.
-Typically a signal ranged from 3 to 15 psi (20 to 100kPa or 0.2 to 1.0 kg/cm2) as a standard, was standardized with 6 to 30 psi occasionally being used for larger valves.
+Typically, a signal ranged from 3 to 15 psi (20 to 100kPa or 0.2 to 1.0 kg/cm2) as a standard, was standardized with 6 to 30 psi occasionally being used for larger valves.

 Transistor electronics enabled wiring to replace pipes, initially with a range of 20 to 100mA at up to 90V for loop powered devices, reducing to 4 to 20mA at 12 to 24V in more modern systems.
 A transmitter is a device that produces an output signal, often in the form of a 4–20 mA electrical current signal, although many other options using voltage, frequency, pressure, or ethernet are possible.
 The transistor was commercialized by the mid-1950s.

 Instruments attached to a control system provided signals used to operate solenoids, valves, regulators, circuit breakers, relays and other devices.
 Such devices could control a desired output variable, and provide either remote monitoring or automated control capabilities.

 Each instrument company introduced their own standard instrumentation signal, causing confusion until the 4–20 mA range was used as the standard electronic instrument signal for transmitters and valves.
-This signal was eventually standardized as ANSI/ISA S50, “Compatibility of Analog Signals for Electronic Industrial Process Instruments", in the 1970s.
+This signal was eventually standardized as ANSI/ISA S50, "Compatibility of Analog Signals for Electronic Industrial Process Instruments", in the 1970s.
 The transformation of instrumentation from mechanical pneumatic transmitters, controllers, and valves to electronic instruments reduced maintenance costs as electronic instruments were more dependable than mechanical instruments.
 This also increased efficiency and production due to their increase in accuracy.
 Pneumatics enjoyed some advantages, being favored in corrosive and explosive atmospheres.